Nadine Dorries: Author

 It became public knowledge in September 2013 that Dorries had signed a three-book deal for a six-figure advance; her first book was published the following April.

 Her first novel, The Four Streets, which draws on her Liverpool Catholic background, became a No.1 best-selling e-book with 100,000 copies sold in the format by July 2014, although print sales in hardback and paperback were significantly lower with, respectively, 2,735 and 637 sales by then.
-Dorries' work of fiction gained mostly negative reviews.

-Sarah Ditum in the New Statesman complained that some of the sentences "read like clippings from Wikipedia" while Christopher Howse, writing for The Daily Telegraph, described The Four Streets as "the worst novel I've read in 10 years".
+Dorries's work of fiction gained mostly negative reviews.
+Sarah Ditum in the New Statesman complained that some of the sentences "read like clippings from Wikipedia" while Christopher Howse, writing for The Telegraph, described The Four Streets as "the worst novel I've read in 10 years".
 "You should read the next one.
 It's much better", Dorries told Ann Treneman of The Times.

 By 2022, Dorries had published 16 books and announced a series of six more with publisher Head of Zeus.

+In 2023 it emerged that Dorries was writing a book intended to cover the downfall of Boris Johnson, titled The Plot.
+Despite initially intending to release in September 2023, just before the Conservative party conference, the release was pushed back due to legal checks needing to be undertaken.
+The book was released on 9 November 2023 and alleges that a clique of Conservatives in the "Westminster bubble" – including members of the Cabinet, civil service, and special advisers, some of whom were given pseudonyms such as "Dr No", "The Wolf" (Dougie Smith) and "The Dark Lord" (Dominic Cummings) – planned to overthrow Boris Johnson as prime minister and undermine her power as a minister.
+She also alleges that this secretive group tried to install Stephen Gilbert as the head of Ofcom instead of Michael Grade, who eventually got the job.
+The book was described as "the single weirdest book I have ever read" by Patrick Maguire in The Times; Christopher Howse in The Telegraph writes: "What The Plot reminded me of was a minor classic in medicine: Illustrations of Madness by John Haslam ...

+Haslam meant to show that the patient who discovered this conspiratorial plot was mad.
+Nadine Dorries means to show that Boris Johnson was deposed by plotters who had raised up and brought down his predecessors.
+But apply Ockham's razor and the explanation is simpler and saner.
+For the nagging objection that remains in the reader's mind is that any prime minister is surrounded by rivals who might supplant him.
+His fall is no conspiracy if his own errors and shortcomings turn him into a liability."
+Gaby Hinsliff in The Guardian wrote that "To claim this loose and ideologically disparate clique has been secretly calling the shots ever since [the early 2000s], arbitrarily installing and dispatching Tory leaders for no particular ideological reason and by methods unclear, is to make the classic conspiracy theorist’s mistake of superimposing orderly design on chaos."